decretist/Dissertation/Chapter1/chapter1.md

-The collections that resulted from this effort, the so-called Pseudo-Isidorian *Decretals* and *Benedictus Levita*, were accepted everywhere as genuine in an age lacking any serious historical-critical awareness, and survived to become important sources for canonical collectors in the eleventh century.[^49] Many of these forged canons eventually found their way into Gratian's *Decretum*.
+The collections that resulted from this effort, the so-called Pseudo-Isidorian *Decretals* and *Benedictus Levita*, were accepted everywhere as genuine in an age lacking any serious historical-critical awareness and survived to become important sources for canonical collectors in the eleventh century.[^49] Many of these forged canons eventually found their way into Gratian's *Decretum*.